yukixz/cqsocketapi/README.md

 # CQSocketAPI
 CoolQ Socket API written in VC++.

 ## QQBot
 You can use my [cqbot](https://github.com/yukixz/cqbot) written in python 3.

 ## Protocol

 ### Communication
-Server and client communicate by send UDP frame to each other.
+The communication between server and clients is sending UDP frame to each other.

-The server port is 11231 and client is 11232.
+The server listens on port `11235`.

+Clients should send `ClientHello` frame to inform server of client port.
+`ClientHello` frame must be sent on startup and every (at most) 5 minutes.

 A UDP frame contains one Prefix and multiple Fields.
 Prefix and Fields are joined by one space.